Best Clay Bar

 Understanding the clay bar process

-I think it is important before you go running off reading clay bar review after another, that you at least understand the clay bar process and how to clay bar your car.
+I think it is important before you go running off reading one clay bar review after another, that you at least understand the clay bar process and how to clay bar your car.

 So let's take a brief moment to understand the basics and allow me to "myth bust" some of the bad information that continues to circulate the Internet from people willing to repeat bad and unverified information.